mkoskim/mawejs/local/README.md

-Local files for testing, not versioned.
+Local files for testing, not (generally) versioned.